 A clever headline or description can also help differentiate your ad from the pack, but unless the messaging matches your landing page, the disconnect between the ad copy and landing page copy will hurt your conversion rate.

 When writing ad copy for automotive, focus on the selling points as they pertain to the particular ad group or campaign.
 If the ad is in a regional campaign, explain your proximity to X or Y landmark or how you’re 1 mile from the airport.
 If it’s a branding campaign, focus on how your dealership has specific value ads.
 Have you been in business for a long time?
 Is your dealership family-run?
 Do you offer any dealership-specific promotions not available at other OEM locations?
 If you’re in a model-level campaign be sure to speak to the specific features that likely enticed the prospect to that model in the first place.
 Highlight price points and incentive offers.

 Track Calls & Onsite Activity

 Automotive can be a nightmare from an attribution standpoint, which makes it that much more important to track everything you can.
-Without proper tracking, PPC goes from a valuable investment where you can track ROI, to another 30-second radio spot you hoped generated some engaged site activity.
+Without proper tracking, automotive PPC goes from a valuable investment where you can track ROI, to another 30-second radio spot you hoped generated some engaged site activity.